-20 seconds (#2 of 9 photographs) R 13,800.00
+20 seconds (#9 of 9 photographs) R 13,800.00

-Artist's statement: This work, consisting of a series of nine photographs (AVAILABLE INDIVIDUALLY, or as a FULL SET) continues the artist's long-term approach to artistic research and production, namely, of Undoing Architecture.
+Artist's statement: This work, consisting of a series of nine photographs (AVAILABLE AS A FULL SET, or INDIVIDUALLY) continues the artist's long-term approach to artistic research and production, namely, of Undoing Architecture.
 In this case, the nine photographic variants of a built-in soap-dish holder and, more significantly, the bar of soap it houses, serve as a catalyst for opening up lines of flight concerning the societal and social undoings caused by the advent - and stubborn persistence - of the global Covid-19 pandemic.